jbock-java/simple-component/README.md

 * No typecasts in generated code.
 * Generates only a single class per `@Component` annotation, so this *should* be faster than dagger and doesn't bloat your jar as much.

 The new feature, "injection into static method" is only allowed if the method's return value matches the type of the enclosing class.
-For example:
+For example, this is allowed because the method returns `Heater`:

 ```java
 public interface Heater {